 Great-granddad Felix left Wisconsin at age 14, traveled to Idaho to join his brother Claude (yes, a French family) who was a logger.
 Got a job as a gofer at an auto dealership that sold both Fords and Buicks under the same roof.
 Became GM at age 19, bought out the place from the owner at age 21.
 Owned radio stations and auto dealerships in the Northwest, around Spokane.
 Didn’t want his son Jerome (my grandfather) to become a wastrel at U of Idaho, so he applied on Jerry’s behalf without his knowing to The Farm.
 Hence, Granddad was class of ’42 at Stanford.
 Met Grandmother, Edith Patton, also at Stanford.
 He was a French/Irish Catholic, she was Anglican/Episcopal.
 Her father told him to stay away from Catholics because they fought and drank and swore.
 Oddly enough, the two fathers got along extremely well, and respectfully referred to each other by “Mr. (last name)” their entire lives.

-Post-war, Granddad opens a cannery in San Jose.
+Post-war, Jerry opened a cannery in San Jose.
 One of his best friends was Tom Seaver’s dad and fellow Stanford alum Charles Seaver.
-They were both in the dried fruit business and Charlie introduced raisins into breakfast cereal).
-His oldest, my father, spends a year at Bellarmine, then three years as Bob Berry’s wideout at Willow Glen High, where they were in the process of winning 43 straight games, until they lost to a Bill Walsh-coached Mission San Jose football team.
-My great-grandfather, grandfather and my father were Willow Glen residents, and I still live in Willow Glen today, though I have an apartment in Washington DC, where my law firm is located.
+They were both in the dried fruit business and Charlie introduced raisins into breakfast cereal.
+Jerry’s eldest son, my father, spends a year at Bellarmine, then three years as Bob Berry’s wideout at Willow Glen High, where they were in the process of winning 43 straight games, until they lost to a Bill Walsh-coached Mission San Jose football team.
+Felix, Jerry and Steve were all Willow Glen residents, and I still live in Willow Glen today, though I have an apartment in Washington DC, where my law firm is located.

-Dad moved us to Santa Cruz, and I attended a high school formerly named Holy Cross, renamed as Marello.
+Dad moved us to Santa Cruz and I attended a high school formerly named Holy Cross, renamed as Marello.
 I graduated in 1980, the school closed down in 1986.
 It was two blocks from the lighthouse, Steamer’s Lane and the Red, White and Blue beach, the local cove that served as a topless beach.
 Might still for all I know, I haven’t been down there since 1981.